Employees

 If you would normally have been at work for an hour (or hours) but were absent, this time will still be counted towards the 10 hours per week criteria if you were:

-• in the view of a Labour Inspector, absent for any other reason that does not disrupt your normal pattern of employment.
+- absent for any other reason considered by a Labour Inspector to not disrupt your normal pattern of employment.

 If you’ve been hired as an employee but have not actually started work, this time will not count towards your period of employment when working out what parental leave you can take.

-If you are eligible for primary carer leave and parental leave payment and your baby dies before or after the birth you as the birth mother will still be eligible for 26 weeks of parental leave if you:
+If you are eligible for primary carer leave and parental leave payments and your baby dies before or after the birth, you as the birth mother are still entitled to 26 weeks of parental leave and payments if you:

-• have not returned to work since your payment period began (that is, when you start parental leave or when you give birth, whichever is earlier).
+- have not returned to work since you started parental leave, or miscarried or gave birth, whichever is earlier.

 This allows you to take time away from work to attend to your health and wellbeing.

 You will not be entitled to extended leave after that.
-You and your employer could still agree to bereavement leave or other contractual time off.
-If you return to work before the date you first gave to your employer, you will still need to give 21 days’ notice.
+You and your employer could still agree to bereavement leave or other time off.
+If you return to work before the date you originally gave your employer, you will still need to give 21 days’ notice.

-Template letter to an employer in cases of stillbirth or death of a child [DOCX, 22 KB]
+Template letter to an employer in cases of miscarriage, stillbirth or death of a child [DOCX, 23 KB]

 A new employer can be counted as the ‘same employer’ if: